London Cricket Club: Matches

 In the 1720s, the London club seemed to share its time between Kennington Common and White Conduit Fields but it increasingly began to use the Artillery Ground from 1730.

 The 1730s were the glory days of London Cricket Club and it completely dominated the cricket scene, especially given its royal and aristocratic patronage.
 One of the earliest good players mentioned is "the famous Tim Coleman" who was referred as such in 1731 when it was rare to see any player named in the newspapers.

 London's main opponents in the 1730s were Croydon and Dartford.
-They played matches against various other parish clubs and sometimes took on county sides, mainly Kent, Surrey and Sussex.
+They played matches against various other parish clubs, and sometimes took on county teams, mainly Kent, Surrey and Sussex.
 There is sometimes confusion in the reports when London is identified with Middlesex and vice versa but, in general, London means the club and Middlesex was a team of players born in the county who were not necessarily of the London club.

 The club's best season may have been the 1732 season when it was unbeaten.
 As a report recounts after the final match: This is the thirteenth match the London gamesters have played this year and not lost one match.

 As the 1730s progressed, London continued to be generally successful.
 From time to time, challengers appeared.
 Chertsey Cricket Club first made its mark in the 1736 season and London also had some tight contests against Chislehurst in the late 1730s.